 bucket is a container that holds files.
 You can create up to 100 buckets per

-account and they can store as much data as you need and any type of file.
+account, and they can store as much data as you need and any file.

-There’s maximum file size, but, at 10TB, it shouldn’t cause any problems.
+There’s a maximum file size, but at 10TB, it shouldn’t cause any problems.
 When you create a bucket, you’ll be asked to give it a unique name and set it to public or private.

-Where public buckets can be accessed by anyone, authentication token required to access for private buckets.
+Where anyone can access public buckets, an authentication token is required to access private buckets.
 Each bucket has a set of lifecycle rules that instruct B2 to hide or delete old versions of

 Backblaze lets you change public buckets into private buckets or